Quake (natural phenomenon): Sunquake

 A sunquake is a quake that occurs on the Sun.

 Seismic waves produced by sunquakes occur in the photosphere and can travel at velocities of 35000 kph for distances up to 400000 km before fading away.

 On July 9, 1996, a sunquake was produced by an X2.6 class solar flare and its corresponding coronal mass ejection.
 According to researchers who reported the event in Nature, this sunquake was comparable to an earthquake of a magnitude 11.3 on the Richter scale.
 That represents a release of energy approximately 40,000 times greater than that of the devastating 1906 San Francisco earthquake, and far greater than that of any earthquake ever recorded.
-Such an event contains the energy of 100-110 billion tons of TNT or 2 million modest sized nuclear bombs.
+Such an event contains the energy of 100–110 billion tons of TNT or 2 million modest sized nuclear bombs.
 It is unclear how such a relatively modest flare could have liberated sufficient energy to generate such powerful seismic waves.

 The ESA and NASA spacecraft SOHO records sunquakes as part of its mission to study the Sun.

 Starquake

 A starquake is an astrophysical phenomenon that occurs when the crust of a neutron star undergoes a sudden adjustment, analogous to an earthquake on Earth.
 Starquakes are thought to result from two different mechanisms.
 One is the huge stresses exerted on the surface of the neutron star produced by twists in the ultra-strong interior magnetic fields.
 A second cause is a result of spindown.
 As the neutron star loses linear velocity due to frame-dragging and by the bleeding off of energy due to it being a rotating magnetic dipole, the crust develops an enormous amount of stress.
 Once that exceeds a certain level, it adjusts itself to a shape closer to non-rotating equilibrium: a perfect sphere.
 The actual change is believed to be on the order of micrometers or less, and occurs in less than a millionth of a second.

 The largest recorded starquake was detected on December 27, 2004 from the ultracompact stellar corpse SGR 1806-20.
-It has been calculated that the energy release would be equivalent to a magnitude 32 quake on Earth.
 The quake, which occurred 50,000 light years from Earth, released gamma rays equivalent to 1037 kW.
 Had it occurred within a distance of 10 light years from Earth, the quake could have triggered a mass extinction.

 Mercuryquake

-A Mercuryquake is a quake that occurs on Mercury.
+A mercuryquake is a quake that occurs on Mercury.

-In 2016 it has been suggested that quakes might happen on Mercury due to the planet’s contraction, impact vibrations or from heat or possibly magma rising from the core and mantle.
-It has not yet been measured or proved yet due to the fact that no landers have landed on it's surface.
+In 2016 it has been suggested that quakes might happen on Mercury due to the planet's contraction as the interior cools, impact vibrations or from heat or possibly magma rising from the core and mantle.
+It has not been measured or proven yet due to the fact that no probes have landed on its surface.